Skip to Main Content

 Method and equipment

-Classic Beutler test identifying fluorescence of NADPH following incubation of whole blood with Galactose-1-Phosphate
+Classic Beutler Test identifying the fluorescence of NADPH following incubation of whole blood with Galactose-1-Phosphate.
+This is only a qualitative assessment.

 Expected turn-around time